AMYPAD/AmyPET/content/en/docs/overview.md

 ---
-title: Overview
+title: Software Overview
-description: The idea behind AmyPET.
+description: The Idea Behind AmyPET - Robust Preprocessing For Solid Results
 weight: 1
 ---

 {{% pageinfo %}}

-Providing support for high accuracy and precision PET image analysis in neurodegeneration
+The aim of AmyPET software package is to provide open-source platform supporting high accuracy and precision PET image analysis in neurodegeneration and other neurological disease.
+The emphasis is put on preparing the input images for robust analysis, which involves image frame alignment, including motion detection and correction, partial volume correction, etc.

 {{% /pageinfo %}}